konsumer/blog.jetboystudio.com/pages/articles/2017-07-26-alexabook.md

 I got a free copy of [Building Voice-Enabled Apps with Alexa](http://bit.ly/2vgm2mV) by Kory Becker, to do a review.

-At first glance, I thought it would be a sort of dumb history-lesson of chat-based apps, from a historical perspective, without any good technical details.
+At first glance, I thought it would be a sort of dumb history-lesson of chat-based apps, from a non-tech perspective, without any good technical details.
 For this book, that would be like judging an awesome videogame by it's introductory levels.

 I found it to be fairly comprehensive, and got into all the details I could hope for: